Trust and Obey

 It is of utmost concern the number of church members who refuse to be inconvenienced for their churches to grow.
 They will call a preacher to save the church and then complain because he is trying to reverse the decline.
 The church is in decline because it is not reaching the community.
 It is unreasonable to think the church can grow without changing the causes of the decline.

 Current research indicates 75% of SBC churches are plateaued or declining.
 Those national figures are consistent with Mobile Country Churches.
 Your Executive Committee has identified five biblical emphases that are normal for healthy churches.
 Much of the MBA training, consulting and events assist in one of these primary areas.
 These need to become normal activities and events in the life of each church and each believer.

 - EVANGELISTIC MINISTRY, Luke 19:10.
 Our MBA goal is to “Pray for and share Jesus with every person in Mobile County.”

 - CHURCH DEVELOPMENT, Acts 16:5.
 Rejoice at the resources available to help every church to grow that is willing to pay the price to grow!

 - CHURCH PLANTING, Acts 2:46-47.
-Our goal is to provide enough churches in various sizes, languages and styles to attract the population of Mobile.
+Our goal is providing enough churches in various sizes, languages and styles to attract the population of Mobile.

 - PARTNERSHIP MISSIONS, Matthew 28:18-20.
 Our goal is for every MBA church to send at least one more than ever before each year in a local, state, national and international partnership mission trip.